sunxvming/obsidian-vscode-editor/README.md

 - It **does not depend on** any third-party network services and can be used even when not connected to the internet.
 - Support for viewing and editing files in various code formats, just like editing code with VSCode.
 - Supports customization of the editor's theme colors, including light and dark themes.
-- Allows customization of the editor's font size, and provides a shortcut to adjust the font size using `Ctrl + mouse wheel`.
+- Allows customization of the editor's font family, font ligature support, font size, and provides a shortcut to adjust the font size using `Ctrl + mouse wheel`.
-- Supports editing individual code blocks from any Markdown document.
+- Supports editing individual code blocks from any Markdown document (uses Obsidian Monospace font).
 - Supports Internal links quick preview.
 - Supports automatic code wrapping, and toggles it with `alt + z`.
 - Provides the option to show/hide line numbers.